By Faye M Smith

 According to the American College of Obstetricians and Gynecologists (ACOG), pain during sex is incredibly common, with nearly three out of four women experiencing it at some point in their lives.
 For some, the pain is short-term, but for others, painful sex is a long-term problem.

 There are a number of factors that could be causing pain during sex, including vaginal dryness or infection.
 Thankfully, there are also several treatments, including using a vibrator and lube to reduce vaginal dryness before sex or medication prescribed by a doctor.

 To help you understand what might be causing your pain during sex and what you can do about it, we spoke to an expert.

-“Dyspareunia is the technical term for painful or uncomfortable sexual intercourse,” says Dr Anne Henderson, gynaecologist and menopause specialist at the Kent Menopause Clinic.
-Pain or discomfort can be felt in a woman’s labial, vaginal or pelvic areas during, or immediately following intercourse.
+The technical term for pain during sex is dyspareunia, says Dr. Anne Henderson, gynecologist and menopause specialist at the Kent Menopause Clinic.
+Pain or discomfort can be felt in a woman’s labia, vaginal or pelvic areas either during or immediately following sex.

 There are two different types of pain you may be experiencing: